No results found

 In the absence of more comprehensive public data, the National Flood Insurance Program (NFIP) provides an example of how increased losses from climate events are putting insurance programs at risk.
 The NFIP is a public insurance provider operated by the Federal Emergency Management Agency (FEMA) and designed to insure Americans specifically against flood damage.

 According to FEMA, shifts in weather patterns have increased flood risks in recent decades, causing NFIP to suffer losses and accumulate billions of dollars of debt.
-According to the CRS, NFIP went from debt-free in 2004 — the year before Hurricane Katrina — to $20.5 billion in debt in 2024, even after $16 billion of debt was cancelled in 2018.
+According to the CRS, NFIP went from debt-free in 2004 — the year before Hurricane Katrina — to $20.5 billion in debt in 2024, even after $16 billion of debt was canceled in 2018.

 The NFIP uses premiums to cover the interest on its debt to the US Treasury, not to make a profit.
 However, FEMA has stated that the program’s sustainability is questionable without changing that practice.